dru1208/finstagram-deployment-guide/README.md

 git push heroku
 ```

-If these involve any changes to the database, run the following command
+If you make changes to the database in your Gitpod in the future such as updating posts or adding posts, etc then you must run the following command to update Heroku's database.

 ```
 heroku run rake db:migrate
 ```

+* Deleting all Users; go into tux on your gitpod and type the following command and it'll delete all users.
+`FinstagramPost.where(user_id: 1).destroy_all`